-Joe is a senior scientist in the Climate Information for International Development team at the Met Office Hadley Centre.
-He is currently leading the scientific components of a project funded by the UK Department for International Development (DFID) titled, "Building Resilience to Climate Extremes following Typhoon Haiyan in the Philippines".
-The project aims to inform planning and resilience building efforts in the Philippines, with a focus on the changing risks associated with tropical cyclones and sea level rise.
-Working together with the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA), the project involves downscaling CMIP5 global climate models, using the Met Office regional climate model HadGEM3-RA, as well as communicating climate projections and broader risk information to stakeholders across the Philippines.
+From 2015 to 2016, Joe was the science lead on a DFID funded project on Building Resilience to Climate Extremes following Typhoon Haiyan in the Philippines.
+The project helped to inform planning and resilience building efforts in the Philippines, focusing on the changing risks associated with tropical cyclones and sea level rise.
+Working together with the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA), the project involved downscaling CMIP5 global climate models, using the Met Office regional climate model HadGEM3-RA, as well as communicating climate projections and broader risk information to stakeholders across the Philippines.

 Joe joined the Met Office in January 2015.
 Previously he worked for three years as a postdoctoral research fellow in the Climate System Analysis Group at the University of Cape Town in South Africa.
 His research focused on the development of climate services and the interpretation of climate information by decision makers involved in climate change adaptation, particularly in Africa.
 Whilst at the University of Cape Town, Joe led a number of research projects, including a study to examine the interpretation of climate data visualisations by different climate information users, and a study exploring the use of climate information by decision makers in the Cape Town municipality in response to the emerging risks affecting transport infrastructure along the city's coastline.